portercol/Workout-Tracker/README.md

 ## How it works
 1. Navigate to the app and select 'new workout'
 2. Choose between 'resistance' or 'cardio'
-3. Depending on the exercise type, select the parameters of the workout
+3. Select the parameters of the workout-type
 4. Select 'add exercise' to add to the existing workout, or select 'complete' to complete the workout
 5. View 'dashboard' to see stats of the workouts in progress completed